Maximilian93B/StackBuddyAI/README.md

 - **Database Schema:** Our robust schemas store user queries, project details, and AI recommendations, creating a historical tapestry that enhances future recommendations.

-- **AI Module:** The heart of Tech Stack Buddy AI is our sophisticated AI module, which learns from each interaction to better understand project requirements and suggest the most suitable tech stack.
+- **AI Module:** The heart of Stack BuddyAI is our AI module, which learns from each interaction to better understand project requirements and suggest the most suitable tech stack.

 ### Front-End Development

-- **Interactive UI for Project Descriptions:** Choose between a guided wizard or a free-form text area to input project details, crafted to gather information efficiently.
+- **Interactive UI for Project Descriptions:** With a unique Drag and Drop UI that allows users to drag and drop Technologies into their projects.

-- **Displaying Recommendations:** Explore why each tech stack is recommended through an interactive interface, empowering you with information to make informed decisions.
+- **Displaying Recommendations:** Explore why each technology is recommended through an interactive interface, empowering you with information to make informed decisions.

 ### Security and Authentication

 - **JWT for Authentication:** Secure account creation, project submissions, and history saving using JSON Web Tokens.

-- **API Security:** We safeguard all interactions against unauthorized access with top-tier security practices.
+- **API Security:** We safeguard all interactions against unauthorized access and input validation across many forms.

 ## Getting Started

-To get Tech Stack Buddy AI running locally:
+To get StackBuddyAI running locally:

 ```bash
 git clone https://github.com/Maximilian93B/StackBuddyAI.git